elotroalex/chiens/_texts/translation.md

 - {:.i2} I'll bring this country to the knowledge of self
 - I'll acquaint this land with its secret demons
-- I'll light up the craters of cymbals and heloderma
+- I'll light up on craters of cymbals and heloderma
-- with the symphonies of an unknown, splendid hell
+- the symphonies of an unknown, splendid hell
 - infested with haughty nostalgias ...

 - {:.sp} The Chorus.